 How do You Apply for Veterans Affairs Benefits?

 Applying for VA pension is often complicated and may take some time.
 It is a good idea to keep copies of all un-reimbursed medical bills for at least twelve months.
-The average wait for approval is six months.
+The average wait for approval is six to eight months or so.
 However, the benefits are retroactive to the date of application.

 There are several ways you can apply for non-service-connected pensions:

 1. You can contact your LOCAL VA office, or

 2. You can contact a local Veterans Service Office (VSO) organization in your county.